Erma-T/30daysFrontEndBasic/Day 14 Form Validation/README.md

 This is a simple input validation built with HTML, CSS, and JavaScript.

 <h3>Features</h3>
- - validate and ehos error as per the given condition
+ - Validate and ehos error as per the given condition
+ - Client side validation
  - Beautiful UI